-Guernsey did not celebrate November 5th until late in the 19th century, when the 'Guy Fawkes' Night' festival was deliberately introduced and began to replace the traditional burning or burial of the 'budloe' log on New Year's Eve.
+Guernsey did not celebrate November 5th until the 19th century, when the 'Guy Fawkes' Night' festival was introduced, probably by British immigrants, and began to replace the traditional burning or burial of the 'budloe' log on New Year's Eve.
+Late in the century the celebrations were 'officialised'.
 The photographs are of the procession of 1900; the one above shows the collectors wearing their placards, and the other the budloe paraded on a stretcher.

 'Then, too, there were the fifth of November processions.
 One very big one used to start at St Martin's and consisted almost entirely of mounted men in all sorts of weird and wonderful costumes with painted and blackened faces, the Guy being mounted on a litter carried by two horses, tandem fashion.
 This procession was headed by a fife and drum band, one of the many there seeemed to be in those days, and from St Martin's paraded down the Ville au Roi, Mount Row, Queen's Road to Town, stopping at the houses where prominent people resided for donations to the collecting boxes.
 After dark the procession returned to St Martin's, its ranks now swelled to considerable numbers by foot-marching 'Boodeloes', and about ten o'clock the Guy was duly burnt with full accompaniment of fireworks in a field near Sausmarez Mill.
 Much throwing of squibs took place all along the route of the procession, and on one occasion a horse took fright and lashed out at one of the bandsmen, who was so badly injured that he died, and I believe it was this which caused the abandonment of the Boodeloe Procession.'